-- REVLIMID is a prescription medicine used to treat adults with follicular lymphoma (FL) or marginal zone lymphoma (MZL) in combination with a rituximab product, and who have previously been treated for their FL or MZL - FL and MZL are types of cancer of white blood cells called B-cell lymphocytes that are found in the lymph nodes and spleen - REVLIMID should not be used to treat people who have chronic lymphocytic leukemia (CLL) unless they are participants in a controlled clinical trial - It is not known if REVLIMID is safe and effective in children - REVLIMID is only available through a restricted distribution program, REVLIMID REMS®
+REVLIMID is a prescription medicine used to treat adults with multiple myeloma (MM) in combination with the medicine dexamethasone, or as maintenance treatment after autologous hematopoietic stem cell transplantation (a type of stem cell transplant that uses your own stem cells).
+REVLIMID should not be used to treat people who have chronic lymphocytic leukemia (CLL) unless they are participants in a controlled clinical trial.
+It is not known if REVLIMID is safe and effective in children.

+REVLIMID is only available through a restricted distribution program, REVLIMID REMS®.